-Ms. Chocolat holds a degree in Production Engineering from the Polytechnic School of the University of Sao Paulo.
-Currently, she is Senior Executive Officer responsible for the area of Direct Equity Investments for Latin America and Head of the Sao Paulo Office of the Canada Pension Plan Investment Board.
-At TOTVS S.A., she is an Independent Director and member of the Statutory Audit Committee.
-She is also an independent member of the Board of Directors, Coordinator of the Audit Committee, member of the Strategy and New Business Committee, and the People and Sustainability Committee of Equatorial Energia, since April 2019.
-Previously, from 2013 to 2017, Ms. Chocolat was responsible for managing illiquid investments at Raiz Investimentos, and also responsible for Private Equity investments in Brazil for Capital Group.
+Ms. Tania Sztamfater Chocolat has a degree in Production Engineering from the Polytechnic School of the University of São Paulo.
+She is currently Senior Director, responsible for the Active Equities area for Latin America and Head of the São Paulo Office at Canada Pension Plan Investment, where she has worked since 2017.
+At TOTVS S.A., she is an Independent Advisor and member of the Statutory Audit Committee.
+She is also an independent member of the Board of Directors and a member of the People and Sustainability Committee of Equatorial Energia, since April 2019.
+Tania is also a member of the board of LAVCA-Association for Private Capital Investment in Latin America.
+Previously, Tania was responsible for managing illiquid investments at Raiz Investimentos in 2016, and for investments in Private Equity in Brazil by Capital Group, between 2013 and 2016.
 She was an alternate member of the Board of Directors of STP (Sem Parar).
-Between 2004 and 2013, she worked in the areas of Investment Banking, Private Banking, and Equity Research of Banco Unibanco and Itaú Unibanco S.A. banks.
-She was Head of the Solution Partners area at Itaú Private Bank, Executive Director at Itaú BBA, Director, Head, and Senior Analyst of the consumer and retail sector in the Equity Research area at Banco Unibanco S.A., and also worked in the Investment Banking area at Banco JP Morgan between 1999 and 2002.
-Key Contributions to the Company: Strategic Planning, Corporate Finance, Securities exchange market and Investments and Sustainability.
+Between 2004 and 2013, she worked in the Investment Banking, Private Banking and Equity Research areas of Banco Unibanco S.A. and Itaú Unibanco S.A.
+She was Head of the Solution Partners area at Itaú Private Bank, Senior Director at Itaú BBA, Director, Head and Senior Analyst at consumer and retail sector of the Equity Research area of Banco Unibanco S.A, having also worked in the Investment Banking area of Banco JP Morgan, between 1999 and 2002.
+Main Contributions to the Company: Experience on Boards; Executive Career in Public and/or Large Companies; Finance and/or Corporate Accounting; Risk management; Corporate governance; BAD; Cybersecurity; Capital market.